natnael1455/mqtt-receiver/README.md

 ```

 ## MQTT receiver
-As it listen to the MQTT broker it logs messages and save the in the DATABASE. you can see the logs by using the following command.
+As it listen to the MQTT broker it logs messages and save them in the DATABASE. you can see the logs by using the following command.
 ```bash
 docker logs -f mqtt-receiver-mqtt-receiver-1
 ```